By Terry Corbell

 The study’s four recommendations:

-Further, my sense is that you’ll need a plan for a series of lateral moves so the talent gets intimately aware of all your company’s processes.
-The person will grow if provided development and training programs, as well as placed in various leadership roles and special projects.
-It’s best to identify and nurture the growth of all future leaders.
+Further, you’ll need a plan for a series of lateral moves so the talent gets intimately aware of all your company’s processes.

 This is also good for overall teamwork and morale.
 Other employees will notice and will appreciate you more as an employer.

-By the way, if properly implemented, your company won’t suffer if a person gets an attractive offer and leaves prematurely.
 To use a baseball metaphor, you’ll barely even notice the vacancy – because you’ll have a great bench from which to draw.

 So, if you want a longtime foundation for financial success, strategically establish succession planning as a policy.
 You’ll be happy you did.